 Residence permit for a child

-If you are adopting a child abroad through international adoption, apply for a residence permit for your adopted child by filling out the application for a residence permit for adoption.
+If you are adopting a child from abroad through international adoption, apply for a residence permit for your adopted child with the Adoption form instead of this form.

 Get ready